pradoprojects/pradoprojects/README.md

 #### *_But why GitHub?_*

-> Because it's Responsive, Adaptive, Collaborative, Accessible, User-Centered, and Project-Oriented!
-All that a Research and Design professional must be!❤✌
+> Because it's Collaborative, Cross-Functional, Adaptative, Accessible, User-Centered, and Project-Oriented!
+All that a Research and Design practitioner must be!❤✌
 <br>

 <br/>